CodeYourFuture/Full-Stack-Project-Assessment/guides/testing/readme.md

 ### Adding additional tests

-Based on the existing tests in the system you could try and create one that checks the add video functionality we added during [level 210](./210.md) as well.
+Based on the existing tests in the system you could try and create one that checks the add video functionality.
 It should verify that videos are added if the request is formatted properly, but fail if the request is missing the title, or the URL is incorrect.

 ## 2) Frontend unit tests